-The five rows of Table 1 show results for five outcome variables: whether an individual (i) engages in online transactions using both the internet and his or her bank account, including by mobile phone, (ii) engages in mobile transactions using a bank account, (iii) makes online payments using the internet, (iv) makes withdrawals using an ATM, and (v) makes withdrawals over the counter at a bank branch.
-The five columns, moving left to right, report regressions with increasingly comprehensive sets of controls.11
+The five rows of Table 1 show results for five outcome variables: whether an individual (i) engages in online transactions using both the Internet and his or her bank account, including by mobile phone; (ii) engages in mobile transactions using a bank account; (iii) makes online payments using the Internet; (iv) makes withdrawals using an ATM; and (v) makes withdrawals over the counter at a bank branch.
+The five columns, moving left to right, report regressions with increasingly comprehensive sets of controls.

 Exposure to an epidemic in the current year significantly increases the likelihood that a respondent will have engaged in online transactions.
 This result obtains for multiple remote-access banking transactions.
 In particular, epidemic exposure in the current year increases the likelihood that an individual will have made a withdrawal using an ATM while reducing the likelihood of doing so at a bank branch (in person over the counter).
-These last two coefficients are opposite in sign and roughly equal in magnitude, suggesting that there is near-perfect substitution between ATM-based transactions and those undertaken in-person at bank branches.12 In our preferred model (Column 5), exposure to an epidemic leads to 10.6 (4.5) percentage point increase in
+These last two coefficients are opposite in sign and roughly equal in magnitude, suggesting that there is near-perfect substitution between ATMbased transactions and those undertaken in person at bank branches.
+In our preferred model (column 5), exposure to an epidemic leads to 10.6 (4.5) percentage point increase in online/mobile transactions using the Internet and bank accounts (mobile transactions using bank accounts).
+Given that the means of these outcome variables are 8.3% (9.4%), the effect is sizable.
+It represents between a doubling and tripling of the initial propensity (in the cases of Internet and mobile transactions, respectively).
+This compares with the results in Fu and Mishra (2022), who using very different data and a very different approach estimate a 21% to 26% increase in daily downloads of finance-related mobile applications between January and early December 2020.

-10 Our results (available upon request) are also qualitatively similar when we use an alternative difference-indifferences method that is robust to treatment heterogeneity (as suggested in De Chaisemartin & D'Hautefeuille, 2020).
+9. Our results (available upon request) are also qualitatively similar when we use an alternative difference-in-differences method that is robust to treatment heterogeneity (as suggested in De Chaise-martin and D'Hautefeuille 2020).

-11 Sample size varies across specifications because we drop singleton observations that are perfectly collinear with our fixed effects.
+Sample size varies across specifications because we drop singleton observations that are perfectly collinear with our fixed effects.

-12 As previously noted, these two questions on cash withdrawals (ATM vs. bank branch) are originally asked in a mutually exclusive manner (alongside a few other options) in the Findex questionnaire.
+11. As previously noted, these two questions on cash withdrawals (ATM versus bank branch) are originally asked in a mutually exclusive manner (alongside a few other options) in the Findex questionnaire.
 This is in line with our interpretation of the related results as a "substitution" from one technology to another.